Dogs think, feel & learn.

 You did this, and I acknowledge your success."

-Values give us what automated intelligence can only imitate: a human connection with each other.
+Values give us what automated intelligence can only imitate: a biological connection with each other... and our dogs.

 That is important enough to preserve.